Muthonigitau/alx-low-_level_programming/0x01-variables_if_else_while/README.md

-# If Else While on C
+# If, Else, While on C

 This is the second task on ALX low level programming, this task exposed me to basic syntax on C, use of comments, Data types| integer types, Declerations, Characters, Arithmetic Operators, Variables assignments, Comparisons, Logical operators, if, if...else, while loops, do...while loops, for loops among others.